dknoma/kiyobot/README.md

 ## Example Bot

-This is an example of how a simple bot can be created using this API.
-This bot will be able to read messages being sent to a server and respond if a certain command is in that message.
+This is an example of how a simple kiyobot can be created using this API.
+This kiyobot will be able to read messages being sent to a server and respond if a certain command is in that message.

 ```Java
 public class MessageBot {